Committees

 - Dr. Caitlin Ward, diagnostic imaging (diagnostic)

-The OMA Forms Committee and the Bilateral Joint Forms Committee report to the OMA Board of Directors and the Physician Services Committee.
+The OMA Forms Committee and the Bilateral Joint Forms Committee reports to the Physician Services Committee (PSC) and the OMA Board of Directors.
 Membership consists of four OMA members and OMD representatives, and there is equal representation from the MOH for the bilateral committee, which meets six times a year.

-The OMA Forms Committee met seven times in 2023, not including any other special meetings.
-The following are some of the key issues addressed:
+The OMA Forms Committee met six times in 2025 not including any other special meetings.
+Key issues addressed and ongoing activities of the committee include:

 Looking ahead

-- Both parties agree to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care
+Continue to make every reasonable effort to reduce the amount of administrative work performed by physicians to increase patient access to care and continued participation with internal and external working groups.

 Members